London Drum

 Alternative routes include Canary Wharf to Euston Square, Canary Wharf to Kings Cross St Pancras and Canary Wharf to Mornington Crescent

-Canary Wharf train station is wheelchair accessible, and has step-free access from the street to the train
+Canary Wharf is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at London Bridge – You must use a lift plus escalator when changing between the Jubilee/Northern line platforms via the Northern line ticket hall.
+Changing trains at London Bridge – You must use a lift plus escalator when changing between the Jubilee/Northern line platforms via the Northern line ticket hall.
 You can avoid the escalator by using a lift and walking 410 metres outside in the street

-The journey from Euston to Canary Wharf is in fare zones 1&2 and you’ll have to use the Northern and Jubilee tube lines, changing trains at London Bridge
+This journey is in zones 1&2 and you’ll have to use the Northern and Jubilee lines, changing trains at London Bridge

 1. From Euston take the Northern Line